KimSien/document/readme.md

-# my draft memo and diary
+# My draft memo and diary

-this repositry is individual draft and diary
+This repositry is individual draft and diary

+# Construction of Datas

+- diary > to basictech or books

+- language
+  - testcode

+- architecture

+- archive
+- trash

+Is Define category or how or subject?
+I organize data that be need setting workflow.